 - Standard form of equation of a circle, general form of the equation of a circle, its radius and centre, equation of a circle in the parametric form, equation of a circle when the end points of a diameter are given, points of intersection of a line and circle with the centre at the origin and condition for a line to be tangent, equation of a family of circles through the intersection of two circles, condition for two intersecting circles to be orthogonal.

-- Vector and scalars, addition of two vectors, components of a vector in two dimensions and three dimensional space, scalar and vector products, scalar and vector triple product.
+- Vector and scalars, the addition of two vectors, components of a vector in two dimensions and three-dimensional space, scalar and vector products, scalar and vector triple product.
 Application of vectors to plane geometry.

 Three Dimensional Geometry

-- Distance between two points.
+- The distance between two points.
 Direction cosines of a line joining two points.
 Cartesian and vector equation of a line.
 Coplanar and skew lines.
-Shortest distance between two lines.Cartesian and vector equation of a plane.
-Angle between (i) two lines (ii) two planes (iii) a line and a plane Distance of a point from a plane.
+The shortest distance between two lines.Cartesian and vector equation of a plane.
+The angle between (i) two lines (ii) two planes (iii) a line and a plane Distance of a point from a plane.